dr-leo/pandaSDMX/doc/index.rst

 This documentation does not repeat the full description of the IM, but focuses on functionality provided by :mod:`pandaSDMX` itself.
-Detailed knowledge of the IM is not needed to use :mod:`pandaSDMX`; see a :doc:`usage example in only 10 lines of code <example>`.
+Detailed knowledge of the IM is not needed to use :mod:`pandaSDMX`; see a :doc:`usage example in only 10 lines of code <example>`, and then the longer :doc:`walkthrough`.

-To learn about the IM and unlock the full power of SDMX, users can skim a :doc:`short introduction <intro>`, consult the linked reference materials, and/or read the API documentation for the :mod:`pandasdmx.model` and :mod:`pandasdmx.message` modules that implement it.
+To learn about the IM and unlock the full power of SDMX, skim a :doc:`short introduction <intro>`, consult the linked reference materials, and/or read the API documentation for the :mod:`pandasdmx.model` and :mod:`pandasdmx.message` modules that fully implement the IM.

-**Getting started**
+**Get started**

 * :doc:`example`
 * :doc:`install`
 * :doc:`walkthrough`
-* :doc:`intro`
-* :doc:`howto`

 .. toctree::
    :hidden: